PatSternberg/mocking_bites_makers_clone/challenges/07_intermezzo_debugging_2.md

 # Expected: 120 (the result of: 5 * 4 * 3 * 2 * 1)
 # Actual: 24
 ```

+The aim of an
+interactive debugger is to allow you to stop the program execution at specific
+points in the code and inspect what is going on.
+You can use breakpoints on lines
+of code to tell the debugger to stop.
+When it is stopped you can view variable
+values in the different available scopes and also run code within that scope.
+You can then make the program continue until the next breakpoint (or the end of
+the program) or you can step over (run until the next line), step into or step out
+(you can experiment to see what these options do).

+In VSCode there is a Run and Debug view which allow you to run the current file in
+debug mode.
+There is a Variables view to inspect current values and a Watch view
+to run your own ad-hoc code.
+You can also make breakpoints conditional so they
+will only stop when the code you supply is true e.g. in a loop the conditional
+`index == 2` means the program will stop when the current index is 2.

 ## Exercise